 Right or left?
 Turn left!
-Dresden has had a conservative and also a right-wing image since Pegida at the latest.
+Dresden has had a right-wing image since Pegida at the latest.
 About a hundred years ago, however, the city was considered a red stronghold.
 What is there to this myth?
-And who still cares about it today?
-Who calls themselves red today?
+And who calls themselves red today?
 Who calls themselves left-wing?
 And what does that mean for the individuals?

-The audio walk draws a political as well as personal picture of Dresden’s (left-wing) urban society from targeted and random encounters with ten people in Dresden and invites the audience to look at the city and their own position with a different eye.
+The audio walk draws a political as well as personal picture of Dresden’s (left-wing) urban society from targeted and random encounters with twelve people in Dresden and invites the audience to look at the city and their own position with a different eye.
+How does it feel to raise your fist?
+And how does it feel to take part in a political action?
+And why is it difficult, even till today, to wear a mohawk in Dresden?

 approx. 2 h